Olympus HLD-9 Power Battery Holder (for E-M1 Mark II):

 I also have the following accessory cable for the above device as follows:

-Hama DCCS System CA1 (Canon 2.5mm connection) Connection Adapter for Canon and Fuji cameras
+Hama DCCS System CA1 (Canon 2.5mm connection) Connection Adapter for Canon and Olympus cameras

 Gitzo Tripod 1348 Carbon Fibre Tripod – this is a series 3 systematic version that has been discontinued.
 It has 4 leg sections and is a fantastic tripod.